What Is Pericardial Mesothelioma?

 Generally, mesothelioma develops decades after a patient is exposed to asbestos.

 Asbestos fibers are so small and strong that they can remain in the body after being inhaled.
 Instead of being broken down or removed through coughing, they irritate and inflame the tissues lining the organs.
-They can also travel from the lung to other organs nearby organs.
+They can also travel from the lung to other nearby organs.

 In the case of pericardial mesothelioma, this irritation happens in the lining of the heart, eventually leading to mutations in cells and the growth of mesothelioma cancer cells.